Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 To add Vendor Product Name to your purchase order or transfer, click the gear icon while editing your order.

-Visible items are showing on your website.
-Some merchants will create the product page but not make the item live on their sites, so those would not be visible items.
+Some merchants will create the product page without making the item live on their sites, so those would not be visible items.

-If an item is visible or not is set in your sales platform and cannot be edited in Inventory Planner.
+If an item is visible or not is determined in your sales platform and cannot be edited in Inventory Planner.

 W